Seizure: Research

 Much of recent epilepsy research has been focused on identifying causes for seizures, predicting them, and preventing their onset.

 Some types of seizures occur due to genetic mutations, such as those found in ion channels.
 Current genetic epilepsy research is aimed at identifying genetic risk factors, understanding mutations, and developing genetic therapies.
 The development of next-generation sequencing has significantly advanced the understanding of gene-driven epilepsies.
 Presently, there are experiments using stem cells for the study and management of genetic epilepsy.

 Seizure prediction is a special case of seizure detection in which the developed systems can issue a warning before the clinical onset of the epileptic seizure.
 Recently, biomarkers have been used for seizure prediction and prevention.
 These are methods of measuring changes that occur in patients with seizures to differentiate them from people without seizures.
 One example of biomarkers is the use of microelectrodes, which can be used to monitor abnormal electrical brain activity.
 Another example is diffusion tensor imaging MRI, which can show differences in structural connectivity in individuals with epilepsy.

-There are ongoing investigations to identify mechanisms to treat seizures, with the most promising recent discoveries involving the mTOR pathway and the cytokine IL-1ß.
+There are ongoing investigations to identify mechanisms to treat seizures, with the most promising recent discoveries involving the mTOR pathway and the cytokine (small signaling protein) IL-1ß.
 Several other structures and cells are also the topic of study, including cellular membrane proteins, components of the blood-brain barrier, glial cells, and antibodies.
 For treatment of genetic disorders, a process called transfection involves the use of vectors to deliver pieces of genetic material to areas of the brain involved in seizure onset.

 Computational neuroscience has brought a new perspective on seizures by considering the dynamical aspects.